 Figure X. Expanding the metrics used to evaluate project success can aid in enriching the collaborative process for both farmers and researchers.
 (A) A simple, transactional, and un-equitable exchange of resources wherein the metrics of project success may be measured in ‘increase in knowledge’ by the collaborating farmers.
 (B) A richer relationship built on exchanges and associated metrics that promote fair, effective, and sustainable collaboration relationships.

 The success of this type of model can again be demonstrated by the longevity of the Practical Farmers of Iowa (hereafter shortened to Practical Farmers) on-farm research program, which has been in place since 1987.
 Practical Farmers has continually refined their post-program participation surveys, and through deep, critical reflection and constant iteration, their current survey successfully quantifies outcomes in the four metrics described above.
 Among other questions, Practical Farmers asks participants if they would recommend the program to a friend or other farmer (trust building), how effective the program was in helping the participant answer their questions (power and resource sharing), changes in knowledge (bi-directional learning), and whether participation spurred new ideas or observations on the farm (transformation).
 As these questions have become metrics for success, Practical Farmers has designed their program to support these metrics, resulting in highly satisfied participants (Can I cite something?
 A PFI report?) which translates to more consistent funding.
 Other researchers and entities likely utilize some form of these metrics, but to our knowledge they are not widely employed by granting agencies or at an individual researcher level.
 To support reciprocity in farmer collaborations, we provide the post-participant survey questions used by Practical Farmers in supplementary material as a resource (supplementary file).

+Basche and Carter (2021) engaged reciprocal learning by integrating conservation planning within an agronomy capstone class; students developed farm conservation plans with the aim of addressing the needs identified by both the farmland owners and the farm tenants.
+The researchers’ planning for this reciprocal learning included meeting with the farmland owners and tenants prior to the class to identify goals and collect key agronomic data and planning class visits to the farms.
+Students’ existing gendered stereotypes limited the success of some of this planning, demonstrating both students’ inability to contend with power dynamics in real-world scenarios and the need for greater attention to power within agricultural curriculum.

 In this section on reciprocity, we have concentrated on designing equitable farmer-researcher relationships.
 However, many of the ideas presented are not exclusive to these actors.
 All relationships contain the potential for power inequities, and intentional examination can lead to better collaborations, regardless of the form.
 While not specific to agriculture, researcher-researcher, researcher-student, researcher-employee relationships all have potential for power inequities based on seniority, discipline, perceived prestige, etc. Is this worth mentioning?

-Theme 3: Framing and the coexistance of multiple truths
+Theme 3: Framing and the coexistence of multiple truths